eyolas/kong-plugin-referer/README.md

 form parameter                             | default | description
 ---:                                       | ---     | ---
-`name`                                     |         | Name of the plugin to use, in this case: `referer` `config.referes`                           |         | A comma-separated list of allowed domains for the `referer` header.
+`name`                                     |         | Name of the plugin to use, in this case: `referer` `config.referers`                           |         | A comma-separated list of allowed domains for the `referer` header.
 If you wish to allow all referer, add `*` as a single value to this configuration field.

 ----